MrxC0d3r/sanoop.me/content/posts/the-culture-we-build-a-reflection.md

 So no—this moment wasn’t about the update.
 It was a small thing that revealed a deeper truth:
 We teach people how to treat each other by how we show up.
 Even in silence.

+And for me, this reflection came on a hard night—just hours after I lost my grandmother.
+I wasn’t planning to write anything.
+But maybe that’s when these things surface.
+When you’re forced to pause.
+When everything’s a bit quieter.
+And you start seeing things a little more clearly.

 I’m not sharing this to make a point.
 Just to say: I’m learning, too.